MicrosoftDocs/azure-docs/articles/key-vault/key-vault-manage-with-cli2.md

     ```

 ## Register an application with Azure Active Directory
 This step would usually be done by a developer, on a separate computer.
-It is not specific to Azure Key Vault but is included here, for completeness.
+It is not specific to Azure Key Vault but is included here, for awareness.

 > [!IMPORTANT]
 > To complete the tutorial, your account, the vault, and the application that you will register in this step must all be in the same Azure directory.